(Last Updated On: 5th April 2019)

 The Sicilian Pastry Shop

 On the other end of the affordability spectrum, you can’t beat The Sicilian Pastry Shop’s simple caramel doughnuts or their Cartocci (see main pic), a cylindrical, sugar coated doughnut.
 Both of these are filled with their scrummy creme anglaise, which is unfortunately not ridiculously sweet, so you could probably eat two no problem.
-And at only 90p, they’re ridiculously good value.
+And at under a pound each, they’re ridiculously good value.
 Bummer.

 Address: 14-16 Albert St, EH7 5LG